These are the Most Violent Prisons in the World. Follow along if you are interested in learning more about the culture of these prisons.

-The only place more dangerous to live than prison is the world outside of it.
+The only place more dangerous to live in than prison is the world outside of it.
 A quick look at the evening news will convince any viewer that the world is a dangerous place to live.
 One violent crime is followed by another, and it becomes apparent that human nature has some serious flaws in it.
-Of course, not everybody feels the need to physically harm another person, but there are too many people who not only feel the compulsion, but embrace it willingly.
+Of course, not everybody feels the need to physically harm another person, but there are too many people who not only feel the compulsion but embrace it willingly.
 Because the outside world is dangerous, criminal justice becomes vitally important to a healthy society.
 Prisons are designed to house criminals, and some prisons are designed specifically for the world’s most dangerous criminals.
 These are the criminals who pose the greatest threat to society.

 While the hope of any criminal justice system is the reformation of a criminal’s character, housing the world’s most dangerous criminals together in a prison seems to make a prison’s violent atmosphere an inevitability.
-Added to that are the cruel conditions often created by some of the prisons’ staffs.
+Added to that are the cruel conditions often created by some of the prisons’ staff.
 The world’s most violent prisons are places where criminals fight daily either for their sanity or for their very survival.
 Following is a list of the top 10 most violent prisons in the world.

 10. San Quentin Prison

 San Quentin Prison was established in 1852 and is the oldest prison in the state of California.
 Although the prison has a gas chamber, the only executions performed there are by lethal injection.
 Violence is a continual issue at San Quentin even with a large staff of guards.
 A particular incident occurred in February 2006 when some racially motivated attacks resulted in the injuries of 100 inmates.
 Additionally, two inmates were killed.
 The prison is known for its poor conditions, and a 2005 report stated that “it is our opinion that it is dangerous to house people there.”